 Note!
-If a device is reset to factory settings through the management console, FRP will be automatically deleted.
+If a device is reset to factory settings through the Administration Portal, FRP will be automatically deleted.
 So, you are no longer prompted for the Google account to reconfigure the device.
 However, the situation is different if the device is in lost mode.
 In that case FRP will not be deleted during a full wipe.
 That means the device will be unusable if is stolen.

 Finding a Google Account ID

 - Open the following link in the browser.

 - Then click on Execute (arrow in illus.).

 - Next, log in with you Google account and, in the Google APIs Explorer wants to access your Google Account window, and click on Allow.